 - Germany's IFO Business Climate Index

 Last weekend, the U.S. dollar hit a sharp low after Federal Reserve Chair Powell, speaking at the Jackson Hole Symposium on the 22nd, acknowledged the threat of inflation but left the door open for a rate cut at the next FOMC meeting.The EUR/USD pair rose from 1.1583 to 1.1742.
-It surged from the -2σ to the +3σ levels on the hourly Bollinger Bands.
+On the hourly chart, the price surged from the -2σ to the +3σ Bollinger Bands.
 On the 4-hour chart, the RSI soared from 30 to 65.
-On the daily chart, it broke through this month’s high, negating the triple top formation.
+On the daily chart, the pair broke through this month’s high, negating the triple top pattern.